 Gathering Diagnostics from Software Event Broker Containers

-A complete set of event broker diagnostic files and debug logs are sometimes required for Solace Customer Support to determine the root cause of an operational problem.
-To assist with the investigation, you can use either of the following to gather diagnostic information about a Solace PubSub+ software event broker container:
+A complete set of event broker diagnostic files and debug logs are sometimes required for Solace to determine the root cause of an operational problem.
+To assist with the investigation, you can use either of the following to gather diagnostic information about a container that runs the PubSub+ software event broker:

 • gather-diagnostics-host utility from the container